ravgotrasahil/ravgotrasahil-github.io/teaching/learnR/tables/tables.md

     ## [1] 0.3537964

+### Using `prop.table`

+Simple enough, right?
 But we can also get R to turn those counts into proportions for us, using the `prop.table` function.
+In general, the more work we can get R to do for us, the better\!

 One way to do this is as follows.
 First we’ll make the same table as before, except now we’ll save the result in an “object” whose name we get to choose.
-We’ll just call it `t1` here, although you could call it something more imaginative if you wanted to.
+We’ll just call it `t1` here, although you could call it something more imaginative, like `my_great_lollapalooza_table`, if you wanted to.

 ``` r
 t1 = xtabs(~lollapalooza, data=aclfest)